Livine-Project/livine/README.md

 ## Livine
-Is an android health care and food planner app , it's
+A health-check and food planner app, runs on android and windows platform

+Livine isn't available in Israel and it will show a banned message